bazel-contrib/SIG-rules-authors/go-tutorial.md

     name = "io_bazel_rules_go",
 ```

-We are not including the full call for the sake of brevity.
+We are not including the full call for brevity.
 This http_archive definition tells
 bazel to download and use a specific version of rules_go.
 If you look at the BUILD.bazel file in the
 root directory you can see the "load" command for rules_go, which exports go_libary.